dcross00/MayaLegoGenerator/README.md

 ## Installation

-1. Download the `LegoGenerator.txt` script from the [GitHub repository](https://github.com/dcross00/MayaLegoGenerator).
+1. Download the `LegoGenerator.py` script from the [GitHub repository](https://github.com/dcross00/MayaLegoGenerator).

 2. Open Autodesk Maya and navigate to the Script Editor.